w3rido1/home/README.md

-sup I'm learning how to code and stuff
+sup I'm learning how to code and stuff.